 Because there are many caching plugins, sometimes it is hard to choose the right one.
 And here I am to help.

 I picked 3 free plugins and made a test.
-I chose free plugins because I want to help beginners to start their business.
-As you grow, you can buy pro plugins.
+I chose free plugins because I want to help beginners to start their businesses.
+As you grow and start earning income, then you can use pro plugins.

 What Are Cache Plugins?

 In simple words, cache plugins create a static version of your website and show it to visitors.
 So, it doesn’t need to search databases all the time a new visitor comes to your website.

 This increases the page load time, improves user experience, and speed is important for SEO too.
 Also, these plugins do things like Gzip Compression, HTML & CSS minification, and more.

 Almost every plugin works the same way.
 But some of them have unique features.
 Also, some free features of one plugin are another plugin’s premium features.